How Swiss direct democracy deals with xenophobia

 “Italians go back to Italy” was the slogan used in the “initiative against an excessive number of foreigners” 50 years ago.
 It was the first in a series of 42 popular votes on foreigners in Switzerland.
 Why does the fear of non-Swiss keep coming back?

 History was made in Switzerland on June 7, 1970 when voters decided on the fate of Italian guest workers in their country.
-Although the initiativeexternal link was rejected, the fact that 46% of voters backed limiting foreigners to 10% of the population in each canton (25% in Geneva) revealed both the widespread xenophobia and the deep rift in society at the time.
+Although the initiative was rejected, the fact that 46% of voters backed limiting foreigners to 10% of the population in each canton (25% in Geneva) revealed both the widespread xenophobia and the deep rift in society at the time.

-Turnout for the initiative was 75%, the highest figure to date.
+Turnout for the initiative was 75%, the highest to date.
 It was also dubbed the Schwarzenbach Initiative after its initiator James Schwarzenbach, the son of an industrialist family, admirer of Mussolini and sympathiser of the National Front, the Swiss equivalent of the Nazi movement.

 Between the end of the Second World War and 2002, hundreds of thousands of Italians arrived in Switzerland as seasonal workers who were sometimes forced to live in inhuman conditions.